But, what is a subscription box?

 - Recurring deliveries.
 These boxes are usually shipped on a monthly basis.
 They can expose customers to brands they haven't bought from before or let them try out new products from their favorite brands.
 They're also a great way to sell off products that are likely to become dead stock.
 The key to running a successful subscription box is that customers need to see cost savings.
 If the products in a box cost $100 MSRP, the subscription cost must be lower.
 This incentivizes customers to subscribe.

 - Themed boxes.
 These boxes are often built around an underlying theme that connects the products.
 They all may be sustainable goods, from local business, or some other connecting idea.
 This is a great way for businesses to help each other grow.
 It can even help a B2B business break into the direct to consumer market.
-For example, a wholesale coffee bean roaster can sell wholesale to coffee shops and small batches to consumers.
+For example, a coffee beans wholesale roaster can sell wholesale coffee to coffee shops and small batches to consumers.
 This lets them increase revenue and market share without taking on a lot of new work.

 Types of Subscription Boxes